algab/storage-files/readme.md

 # STORAGE FILES

-API DE CONTROLE E ARMAZENAMENTO DE ARQUIVOS
+API for files storage and control.

 ### PASTA